 "I'd rather play Led Zeppelin at 4,000 decibels...
 Many people in the audience liked the band!"

 Phil Pain, Houston's Wild Dog Magazine

 "I love booking these guys!
 All I have to do is tell the client that each guy dresses up as a doctor, lawyer, or professor; then they step on stage in their business suits and patent-leather shoes and rock their brains out!"

 Promoter - Don Gomez, Paramount Talent/Houston

 "Many thanks to The Businessmen for headlining the Fox Theater Expo in Atlanta.
 These guys did a great job!
 I got my very first shout out, and the roses were a very nice touch!"

 Lithornia Harper - The Talent Store

-All Rights Reserved Copyright 2020 Businessmen - USA Trademark
+All Rights Reserved Copyright 2022 Businessmen/USA International-class Trademark